Once upon a time: Unleash

 We have been using Unleash since before Christmas, so not long really.
 It would be overstating it to say that it has saved our bacon.
 It has, however, made our lives much easier and more relaxed.
 Sure there is always a bit of tension with releasing a new feature, but knowing that it can be safely rolled back takes the pressure off.
 Which is exactly what it is supposed to do.
 We expect to be toggling happily ever after.

-If you are a Zengenti customer and want to start making use of feature toggles give us a call.
+If you are a Zengenti customer and want to start making use of feature flags give us a call.
 We would be happy to share our experience and take you through the process we used.
 Otherwise contact the team at Unleash, who knows you might even be able to get a tee-shirt out of them too.